pranavkrish04/tourpran.ninja/_posts/2021-05-09-simple-ret2shellcode-training1.md

 ![](/assets/images/pwntraining1/pwntrain6.png)

 You can attach a gdb with your script and see where your script will crash / how it runs.
-But we are already given the c code and we know that there was some addictional checks done to the `execve`.
+But we are already given the c code and we know that there was some additional checks done to the `execve`.

 ![](/assets/images/pwntraining1/pwntrain7.png)